Create a signature rule

 Access app.codetwo.com or launch the Manage Signatures App from the Start menu in Windows.
 After you sign in, click Add () button in the SIGNATURE RULES section and select Add client-side signature rule (Fig. 8.).

 The new signature rule is added under the Client-side signatures group and the Overview tab opens, where you can enter the name of that rule and, optionally, provide a short description (Fig. 9.).

-On the Senders tab, specify which users in your organization will have access to that signature from their Outlooks (after they have installed the CodeTwo Signatures Add-in for Outlook).
+On the Senders tab, specify which users in your organization will have access to that signature from their Outlooks (after you have deployed a dedicated Outlook add-in).
 Use the upper section (list) to select users or groups of users that will get the signature.
 The bottom section (list) lets you add exceptions to your client-side signature rule, which means users or groups of users that appear on that list will not get the signature.
 In the example shown in Fig. 10., our client-side signature rule will apply to all users (All senders) except for members of the Sales and Marketing group.

 Make sure to add at least one user to the upper list.
 Otherwise, when you save the rule, the program will notify you that there are no senders defined for that rule and automatically apply that rule to all users (in other words, All senders will be automatically added to the upper list).

 The next tab, Design, is where you select a signature template (or create one from scratch).
 Click Edit signature to open and edit one of the available signature templates (learn more about the signature template editor).
 Once finished, the signature preview will be shown on the Design tab (Fig. 11.).